 Chain Mail Scrubber

 Where brushes, rags and salt fail, there’s the chain mail scrubber.
 Its rounded edges remove hardened and dried food from the pan without tearing up your hard won seasoning.
-It’s also machine-washable if you get it extra dirty.
+It’s also dishwasher-safe if you get it extra dirty.

 The Blue Book